 Sinclair's second pick is another source of healthy fats: high-quality olive oil.
 "Very fresh, very tasty, with maybe a little bit of bread or gluten-free bread dipped in there," he explains.
 (Here's how to know if your bottle is fresh.)
-In terms of health benefits, olive oil contains high amounts of antioxidants, phytosterols, and vitamins and has been shown to support skin and brain health, as well as optimize cholesterol levels and blood pressure.
-What's more, a recent study found a correlation between olive oil intake and increased longevity.
+In terms of health benefits, olive oil contains high amounts of antioxidants, phytosterols, and vitamins2 and has been shown to support skin and brain health, as well as optimize cholesterol levels and blood pressure3.
+What's more, a recent study found a correlation between olive oil intake and increased longevity4.

 And for those who, like Sinclair, enjoy olive oil with a slice of bread, we have some good news: Longevity expert, National Geographic fellow, and founder of Blue Zones Dan Buettner considers sourdough a "true longevity food."

 Moving on to his veggie pick, Sinclair is also a fan of Brussels sprouts—specifically, "roasted Brussels sprouts, pan-fried, a bit of garlic and salt and pepper."
 This cruciferous vegetable is a great source of vitamins A, C, K, and folate (among others); minerals, including potassium; and fiber to keep you feeling satiated.
 Plus, Brussels sprouts can even support cell and immune health due to antioxidants like kaempferol5 and quercetin, respectively.